The sun sets at the beach in Andalusia • Travel Malaga

 Later that day, after a delicious dinner of sea-fresh monkfish and prawns, we recline and slowly sink into the warm, subterranean pools of Hammam Al Andalus – an Arabian style bathhouse, remnant of the strong cultural influence that the North-African Moors left during their governance of parts of the Iberian Peninsula at various times.
 Still the delightful taste of the wide ocean on our palate, we soak up the soothing impressions of the gently flickering candle lights, the warm water ensheathing our bodies, the aromas of lavender, rose and jasmine wafting through the air, the ornate patterns of Andalus architecture adorning the walls.
 Total relaxation.

-Click on the square symbol at the top left to open the list of points of interest!
+Click on the square symbol at the top left to open the menu of important points • Travel Malaga

 Built in the early 11th century by the Arab Muslim dynasty of Hammudid, which at that time ruled the Caliphate of Cordoba that Malaga was a part of, the Alcazaba of Malaga is an absolute must-see during your visit of this sun-blessed city.
 While it might not possess the stunning transcendental quality of the better-known Alhambra of Granada, it is nonetheless an outstanding masterpiece of Moorish architecture and together with the Alhambra of Granada the best-preserved Moorish fortress in Spain.